boostercloud/booster/docs/chapters/03_booster-architecture.md

 #### Filtering a read model

-The Booster GraphQL API provides support for filtering Read Models on queries, subscriptions and at code level.
+The Booster GraphQL API provides support for filtering Read Models on `queries` and `subscriptions`.

 Using the GraphQL API endpoint you can retrieve the schema of your application so you can see what are the filters for every Read Model and its properties.
 You can filter like this: